mvaliadis/Spindle_dynamics_toolbox/README.md

 ## Run Your Own Data
 This section introduces how users can load and analyze their own data using this toolbox.
-Users can leverage the main_script with two primary functions: specify_mdl and preprocessToDesignMatrix()
+Users can leverage the main_script with two major functions for model specification (specify_mdl.m) and Data Loading and Preprocessing (preprocessToDesignMatrix.m).
-For an exploratory overview figure, users can also use the quick_start GUI before diving into detailed analyses.
-[Quick Start](#quick-start)
-<p>For an exploratory overview figure, users can also use the <a href="#quick-start">quick_start GUI</a> before diving into detailed analyses.</p>
+<p>For an exploratory overview figure, users can also use the <a href="#quick-start">Quick Start</a> GUI before diving into detailed analyses.</p>

 ### Model Specification